Adityams06/Dice_Roll_Simulatot/README.md

 # Dice roll simulator

-Classic rolling dice simulator with touch of graphics built in Python.
+Classic rolling dice simulator with touch of graphics built using Python.

 ## How to setup a development environment